floweredscarf/su25/labs/lab02/index.md

 [Identity and Equality section of the Java guide](../../java/index.md#identity-and-equality).
  Many tricky bugs can arise from this if you misuse these two related but different concepts.

-## Task: Starting Project 0
+## Task: Arrays and Project 0

-The last exercise of this lab is to start Project 0, if you have not done so already.
-This is a fast-paced course, and want you to get started early so that you stay on track.
+The last exercise of this lab is intended to get you started with Project 0, if you have not done so already.
+This is a fast-paced course and want you to stay on track!
 Please take a moment to read the [Project 0 Spec](../../projects/game2048/index.md) up to Task 1.

+Since Project 0 requires you to manipulate arrays, we have provided some array exercises to warm you up.
+You can find them in the file `ArrayExercises.java` in the skeleton code.
+It is broken down into the following exercises:

+- `makeDice`: This method returns a _new_ `array` of integers `[1, 2, 3, 4, 5, 6]`.
+- `takeOrder`: This method takes in a `String` and returns a _new_ array containing the orders of the customer.
+If the customer is `Ergun`, you should return an array of Strings `["beyti", "pizza", "hamburger", "tea"]` in that order.
+If the customer is `Erik`, you should return an array of Strings `["sushi", "pasta", "avocado", "coffee"]`.
+In any other case, return an empty String array of size 3.
+  {: .info}
+  > **NOTE:** `==` behaves strangely with `String`s, as we discussed in the previous section.
+You should check strings `s1` and `s2` for equality using `s1.equals(s2)` in Java.
+- `findMinMax`: This method takes an `int[] array` and returns the the positive difference between the maximum element and minimum element of the given array.
+You may assume the input array is nonempty.

-Your job is to complete Task 1, which asks you to implement the `emptySpaceExists()` method.
-There is no graded deliverable associated with this section of the lab, but you will thank yourself later if you take this task seriously and start Project 0!
+Your task is to complete the exercises in `ArrayExercises.java`, then complete [Task 1](../../projects/game2048/index.md#task-1-empty-space-exists) of the project, which asks you to implement the `emptySpaceExists()` method.
+We will only be grading your completion of `ArrayExercises.java`, but you will thank yourself later if you take rest of this task seriously and start Project 0!

 ## Conclusion